Ngoma scores in 89th, Red Bulls beat Atlanta United 2-1 | WTOP News

 HARRISON, N.J.
-(AP) — Serge Ngoma scored in the 89th minute to help the New York Red Bulls beat Atlanta United 2-1 on Thursday night.
+(AP) — Serge Ngoma became the youngest player to score in Major League Soccer this season at 16 years of age, getting a go-ahead goal in the 89th minute as the New York Red Bulls rallied late to beat Atlanta United 2-1 on Thursday night.

-Ngoma’s goal came six minutes after teammate Lewis Morgan scored on a penalty kick to tie it.
+Lewis Morgan scored on a penalty kick in the 83rd minute, eight minutes after Josef Martínez put Atlanta ahead.

+Ngoma, at 16 years, 357 days, intercepted a soft crossfield pass from Franco Ibarra to Alex DeJohn, broke in alone on Rocco Rios Novo and beat the goalkeeper to the near post with a right-foot shot from the edge of the 6-yard box.

-These teams take to the pitch again Sunday, with the Red Bulls visiting Sporting Kansas City while United visits New York City FC.
+These teams take to the field again Sunday, with the Red Bulls visiting Kansas City while United visits New York City.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.